Jameshunter1/Jameshunter1/README.md

 -------------------

 * 🌍  I'm based in Welland, ON
-* 🧠  I'm learning React
+* 🧠  I'm learning Python
 * 🤝  I'm open to collaborating on Anything

 ### Skills